It’s the holy grail of justifying corporate communications to the board – establishing the link between reputation and financial performance.

 But what evidence exists to demonstrate this link?
 How does this change according to the industry sector?
-And what should we as corporate communicators be most focused on to lead the debate on this issue?
+And what should we, as corporate communicators, be most focused on to lead the debate on this issue?

 Corporate Affairs Directors and Heads of Corporate Communications heard from a panel of experts, including Shahar Silbershatz, CEO of Caliber, Brittany Golob, Editor of Communicate magazine, and Jim Connor, Director of Communications at Lloyds Banking Group.

 But when it comes to showing a link between specific financial indicators such as revenues or profitability, a more accurate way of demonstrating the relationship is by looking at the financial impact of a change in reputation.

 Differentiation from the sector is critical

 The role of sector reputation creates paradoxes in measuring the relationship with financial performance.
 Recent research from Caliber shows some of the companies with the strongest reputations in the UK, such as M&S and Morrisons have some of the lowest YTD profitability.

-To be different, develop Corporate Character
+To be different, develop corporate character

-Differentiation can be achieved through developing a clear sense of corporate character.
-Companies should be asking themselves who they are, what they want to be, and expressing their characters through appropriate behaviors and actions.
+Differentiation can be achieved by developing a clear sense of corporate character.
+Companies should be asking themselves who they are and what they want to be and expressing their characters through appropriate behaviors and actions.

 Fear remains a big driver for CEOs

 Fear of the financial losses incurred as a result of a crisis still remains a big driver for CEOs to care about brand and reputation.
-Reputation risk management is central to companies in scrutinised sectors such as Financial Services or Oil & Gas.
+Reputation risk management is central to companies in scrutinized sectors such as Financial Services or Oil & Gas.

-Measurement is critical to the credibility of Corporate Affairs
+Measurement is critical to the credibility of corporate affairs

 The role of measurement is key to demonstrating the link between reputation and financial performance.
-Corporate communicators need easy access to a trusted, continuous measurement stream that can serve as a clear evidence base for Boardlevel discussions.
+Corporate communicators need easy access to a trusted, continuous measurement stream that can serve as a clear evidence base for board-level discussions.

-The dialogue has moved on from convincing senior management about the importance of reputation to convincing them that Corporate Affairs is a credible partner to maximise the power of reputation over time, through data, strategic plans and focused outcomes.
+The dialogue has moved on from convincing senior management about the importance of reputation to convincing them that Corporate Affairs is a credible partner to maximize the power of reputation over time through data, strategic plans, and focused outcomes.